kubernetes-csi/csi-driver-nfs/docs/driver-parameters.md

 ### Tips
 #### When to set `mountPermissions`
-> By default (`mountPermissions: 0`) the driver does **not** run `chmod` on the mount root after creating the sub-directory.
-The controller creates the sub-directory with `os.MkdirAll(..., 0777)`, which is then masked by the controller pod's umask (typically `022`), so the resulting mode is usually `0755`.
-This is intentional: the driver leaves the mode to the process umask rather than forcing a permissive bit pattern.
+> By default (`mountPermissions: 0`) the driver does **not** run `chmod` on the mount root after mounting.
+For **dynamically provisioned** volumes the controller creates the sub-directory with `os.MkdirAll(..., 0777)`, which is then masked by the controller pod's umask (typically `022`), so the resulting mode is usually `0755`.
+For **statically provisioned** volumes no `MkdirAll` runs and the mount root keeps whatever mode the NFS server already has on the share.
+Either way, the driver leaves the mode to the underlying filesystem rather than forcing a permissive bit pattern.

 If your pods run as **non-root** and get `Permission denied` when writing to the volume, you have three options, listed from most to least preferred:

 1. **Use `securityContext.fsGroup` on the pod.** The kubelet's fsGroup logic changes ownership of the mounted volume so that the pod's group can write to it.
 No driver-side `chmod` needed.
-This is the standard Kubernetes pattern and works with most NFS servers.
+This is the standard Kubernetes pattern.
    ```yaml
    spec:
      securityContext:
        fsGroup: 2000
    ```
+   > Prerequisites: the `CSIDriver` object must advertise `fsGroupPolicy: File` (the driver ships this by default — see [`deploy/example/fsgroup/README.md`](../deploy/example/fsgroup/README.md)), and the NFS export must allow the kubelet-issued `chown`/`chgrp` on the mount root (i.e. `no_root_squash`, or a `squash_uid` that owns the share).
+Root-squashed exports may reject the ownership change and surface as a mount failure instead of a write failure.
-2. **Relax the umask** so that newly created sub-directories are group-writable.
-Either lower the umask of the CSI controller process (e.g. via the container spec) so subsequent `MkdirAll(0777)` calls actually stay at `0775`/`0777`, or configure the NFS server export with a permissive umask if it applies one on top.
+2. **Relax the umask on the CSI controller process** so newly created sub-directories are group-writable.
+Lower the umask of the CSI controller container (e.g. wrap the entrypoint with `umask 002` in the container `command`) so subsequent `MkdirAll(0777)` calls stay at `0775`/`0777`.
+This is a per-directory fix and only affects sub-directories created after the change.
 3. **Set `mountPermissions` as a last resort.** The driver will `chmod` the mount root to the given mode after each mount.
-Where to set it depends on the provisioning flow:
+Where to set it depends on how the driver is deployed / how the volume is provisioned:
-   - **Dynamic provisioning:** set `mountPermissions` under the StorageClass `parameters`:
+   - **Cluster-wide default** — set it once in the Helm chart. `driver.mountPermissions` in `values.yaml` is threaded into the `--mount-permissions` flag on both the controller and node DaemonSet (`charts/latest/csi-driver-nfs/templates/csi-nfs-{controller,node}.yaml`), so every volume served by that driver install picks it up:
      ```yaml
+     driver:
+       mountPermissions: "0775"
+     ```
+   - **Dynamic provisioning** — override per-StorageClass under `parameters`:
+     ```yaml
      parameters:
        mountPermissions: "0777"
      ```
-   - **Static provisioning:** set it under `spec.csi.volumeAttributes` on the PersistentVolume:
+   - **Static provisioning** — set it under `spec.csi.volumeAttributes` on the PersistentVolume:
      ```yaml
      spec:
        csi:
          volumeAttributes:
            mountPermissions: "0777"
      ```
-   > ⚠️ `mountPermissions: "0777"` makes the share world-writable.
+   > ⚠️ `mountPermissions: "0777"` makes the share world-writable and does not solve cross-GID isolation: any pod on the node can write.
 Do not use this on NFS servers shared across trust boundaries or multi-tenant clusters.
-Prefer option 1 or 2 first.
+Prefer option 1 (with a matching GID) or option 2 first.

 #### `subDir` parameter supports following pv/pvc metadata conversion
 > if `subDir` value contains following strings, it would be converted into corresponding pv/pvc name or namespace